BEAMIFYME/backend/README.md

 npm run docker:serve:api
 npm run docker:serve:discord
 ```
-If you use something like [Portainer]() for your docker management, you can easily deploy the images to your server, as we've provided a [Stack YML](config/yaml/stack.yml)
+If you use something like [Portainer]() for your docker management, you can easily deploy the images to your server, as we've provided a [Stack YML](config/yaml/stack.yml).

+You can access the Swagger API documentation at [API](http://localhost:3021/v1), you must have the variable set to 'development' otherwise you can't use the swagger
+documentation under 'production' and loads the production documentation.